docker/compose/docs/reference/compose_build.md

 ## Description

-Services are built once and then tagged, by default as `project_service`.
+Services are built once and then tagged, by default as `project-service`.

 If the Compose file specifies an [image](https://github.com/compose-spec/compose-spec/blob/master/spec.md#image) name,